Tasks

 Lease and heartbeat#

 An acquired task carries a lease: a deadline by which the worker must signal liveness.
 The lease is set when the task is acquired and refreshed by every successful heartbeat.
-If the lease expires, the server releases the task back to pending with an incremented version, allowing a different worker to claim it.
+If the lease expires, the server releases the task back to pending (without incrementing the version), re-enqueues the execute message, and allows a different worker to claim it — at which point task.acquire will increment the version.

 heartbeat → set lease = now + leaseTimeout

-lease expiry → release back to pending, version++
+lease expiry → transition back to pending (version unchanged), re-enqueue execute

 Heartbeat is process-level, not task-level.
 A worker sends one heartbeat for all the acquired tasks it holds; the server refreshes every matching (id, version) pair in a single round-trip.